cncf-tags/green-reviews-tooling/website/content/docs/infrastructure/about.md

 ---
 title: "About Infrastructure"
-description: "This section provides details around infrastructure."
+description: "This section provides details around infrastructure used for sustainability assessment platform."
 summary: ""
 date: 2023-09-07T16:04:48+02:00
 lastmod: 2023-09-07T16:04:48+02:00